PowerDNS-Admin/pda-next/README.md

 ## License

 This project is released under the Attribution-NonCommercial 4.0 International license.
+Don't worry though, we're working on provisions for both free and paid commercial licensing as well!

+For additional
-For additional information, [see the full license](https://github.com/PowerDNS-Admin/pda-next/blob/main/LICENSE).
+information, [see the full license](https://github.com/PowerDNS-Admin/pda-next/blob/main/LICENSE).

 ## Donate